- Financial Aid Overview for Prospective and Newly Admitted Students

 - Graduated with a JD from Sturm College of Law after May 2003

-- Currently work in a public service field (government or non-profit) in a position that utilizes your legal skills (judicial clerkships do not qualify)
+- Currently work in a public service field (government or non-profit) in a position that utilizes your legal skills or qualifies as a “JD Advantage” job (judicial clerkships do not qualify)

 - Be in repayment and not past due on your student loans